The Penguin International Rugby Charity

 The activities of the charity - overseas rugby coaching and rugby scholarships for overseas youngsters - are funded exclusively by donations.
 So far, donations have been received from Vice Presidents of Penguin International RFC for which the Trustees are most grateful.
 Needless to say, donations from any personal and/or corporate sources will be most welcome at any time to enable the charity to continue its activities.
 Supporters of the game of rugby may also wish to remember the Penguin Charity when the time comes to think about charitable bequests in their will.
 All donations are and will be put to excellent use for the benefit of youngsters participating in rugby world-wide in places where local resources and expertise are unavailable or limited.

-Because the Trust is registered as a charity in the United Kingdom, the Trust is able to claim a refund (presently 28 pence) for every GBP1.00 donated to the charity by a UK taxpayer.
+Because the Trust is registered as a charity in the United Kingdom, the Trust is able to claim a refund for sterling donations to the charity by a UK taxpayer.
 This represents a significant increase in the amount of any donation made to the Trust.
 Whenever a donation is received from a UK taxpayer, the donor is asked to complete the necessary Gift Aid Declaration so the refund claim can be made.

-Please CLICK HERE to download the Charity Donation and Gift Aid form.
+Please email the firstname.lastname@example.org to request the Charity Donation and Gift Aid form.